EBGirard/COImetabarcoding/README.md

 # Please cite us if you use any of our data:

-# Bulk-DNA metabarcoding using mitochondrial COI adequately retrieves foraminiferal community composition
+# COI metabarcoding of large benthic Foraminifera: Method validation for application in ecological studies

 Elsa B. Girard 1,2, Jan-Niklas Macher 1, Jamaluddin Jompa 3, Willem Renema 1,2